Remaining TODOs: 44

 - any upper-left submatrix of TODO intuition

-- , if is of full rank - but if not of full rank, we can still guarantee positive semidefiniteness TODO intuition
+- , if is of full rank, regardless of if is square or not - but if not of full rank, we can still guarantee positive semidefiniteness TODO intuition

 - , if